 This latest injection of funds comes from investors including Frontier Agriculture, Hutchinsons and Wheatsheaf Group, the international food and agriculture investment arm of the Grosvenor Estate.

-The Russell-Cooke team was led by partner Guy Wilmot assisted by associates Alex Canning and Emily MacDonald.
-The team had previously helped Oxbury with its Series B fundraising in January 2020, which was a key step in securing its banking licence from the Prudential Regulation Authority (PRA), the Bank of England's regulator for financial services firms.
+The Russell-Cooke team was led by partner Guy Wilmot assisted by associate Emily MacDonald, et al. The team had previously helped Oxbury with its Series B fundraising in January 2020, which was a key step in securing its banking licence from the Prudential Regulation Authority (PRA), the Bank of England's regulator for financial services firms.

 Oxbury CEO James Farrar said: “We are here to shake things up.
 70% of agricultural lending is still controlled by the Big Four.
 Oxbury’s goal is to capture 5% of that market by 2025.
 Thanks to Russell-Cooke we are a step closer to this goal.”